8ta4/see/DONTREADME.md

 > Does this tool wait for the page to load?

 Yes.
-It'll grab the text as soon as one of two things happens:
+It waits for one of two conditions to be met before trying to grab the text:

 - Two consecutive screenshots become identical while the browser's `readyState` is `complete`.